Tokage2000/Phobri/README.md

 Repository for a modification of the Phob motherboard to fit an Hori Pad GCC

 Potential issues: <br />
-I didn't test the original button pads or rumble. <br />

 LR pads are a bit too small, you may need to glue them/stick them in place if you plan to use them. <br />